 How to remove a hacker from your phone

-• Change your passwords.
+- Change your passwords.
 Create strong, unique passwords for each account.
 This step will help prevent hackers from accessing your personal information.
+Better yet, use a secure password vault to create, store, and manage your complex passwords.

-• Run an antivirus scan.
+- Run an antivirus scan.
 Running antivirus software on your phone can identify and remove any malware or suspicious apps.
+Here's how to run an antivirus scan on your Android device.

-• Turn off your mobile data and Wi-Fi.
-Temporarily turn off your mobile data and Wi-Fi to disrupt the hacker's access to your device.
-This will prevent malicious apps from communicating with their remote servers and give you time to resolve the issue.
+- Turn off your mobile data and Wi-Fi.
+Temporarily disable your mobile data and Wi-Fi to prevent the hacker's access to your device.
+This will prevent malicious apps from communicating with their remote servers, giving you time to resolve the issue.

-• Update your phone.
-These updates bring new features and bug fixes, including essential security patches that protect your phone from cyberthreats.
+- Update your phone.
+These updates introduce new features and bug fixes, including essential security patches that safeguard your phone against cyber threats.

-• Uninstall any jailbreaks.
+- Uninstall any jailbreaks.
 A jailbroken phone is more susceptible to cyberattacks, making it a potential target for malicious actors.
-Jailbreaking also disables your ability to update the operating system, which you need to do in order to fix security patches.
+Jailbreaking also disables your ability to update the operating system, which is necessary to apply security patches.

-• Perform a factory reset.
-Consider a factory reset if you cannot identify and remove the hacker or malware from your phone.
+- Perform a factory reset.
+Consider performing a factory reset if you are unable to identify and remove the hacker or malware from your phone.
 This will erase all data on your device, returning it to its default settings, so make sure to back up your photos and files.

 These methods should help get hackers off your phone.
 While these methods are effective, the best way to avoid hackers in the first place is preventative care, which includes installing an antivirus on your phone.